A highly destructive invasive pest

 Muskoka Conservancy is working to hang and monitor green prism traps

 In June of 2016, Muskoka Conservancy, in partnership with the Town of Bracebridge launched an Emerald Ash Borer Early Detection Pilot Project.

 Emerald ash borer is a highly destructive invasive pest that arrived from Asia, most likely in untreated ash wood used for packing material.
 Emerald ash borer attacks all species of true ash (Fraxinus spp) found in North America, no matter the size, age or health status.
 Emerald ash borer does not attack or kill mountain ash (Sorbus spp).
-In North America, the beetle was first detected in Windsor, ON and Detroit, MI in 2002.
+In North America, the beetle was first detected in Windsor, ON, and Detroit, MI in 2002.
 Outbreaks of emerald ash borer have been confirmed in Barrie in 2014 and it could be moving toward the Muskoka forest.
-Muskoka Conservancy has launching a one year Emerald Ash Borer Early Detection Pilot Project in Bracebridge.
+Muskoka Conservancy has launched a one year Emerald Ash Borer Early Detection Pilot Project in Bracebridge.